cxm12/FMIRQA/README.md

 ### Prediction
-Evaluating the quality of super-resolution results Download the pretrained models from ` `.
-Place the file in this project.
+Evaluating the quality of super-resolution results Download the pretrained models from `https://pan.baidu.com/s/1_NBMYfPrMylp71DPJFtcJg?pwd=ohe5`.
+Place the file in the model file.

 ```
 cd <directory of the .py file>